PattaFeuFeu/bigbone/README.md

 recognized by the IDE (marked red instead).
 In this particular case, the fix was to switch/update to Android Studio Giraffe.
 See this issue for more details: https://github.com/andregasser/bigbone/issues/280

-# BigBone Contributors

-The following people have actively contributed to the development of BigBone:

-- [Andreas](https://fosstodon.org/@bocops) - For actively contributing to the whole library project - thanks!
-- [Cédric Champeau](https://mastodon.xyz/@melix) - For putting the Gradle build scripts in great shape again

 # Contribution

 Contributions are welcome!
 There's always something to be done and we try to keep an up-to-date list of issues that can be